R Development Collaboration Guide

 ```

-6. Wait until all CI/CD actions on the merge commit are validated and completed.
+1. Wait until all CI/CD actions on the merge commit are validated and completed.
+The `description_manager.yaml` workflow will:

 ```r